hank-cp/sbp/docs/persistence.md

 However, if we choose to use `DataSourceTransactionManager` in app (JPA is good for Domain-Driven-Design, but it lost advance control for database) and JPA in plugin, it's important to instantiate `transactionManager` appropriately and inject to the right `applicationContext`.
-It works but, transactions could be joined any more across different `transactionManager`s.
+It works but, transactions couldn't be joined anymore across different `transactionManager`s.
 In other words, we partially lost [ACID](https://en.wikipedia.org/wiki/ACID).

 ![](persistence_2.png?raw=true)